 Lying on the back with the knees bent and the feet flat on the floor, slowly rock the knees from side to side, allowing the back to twist slightly.
 Repeat 10–15 times.

 Start on all fours with the hands and knees shoulder-width apart.
 Arch the back upward and hold the position briefly before slowly lowering the back into a concave position and holding it there for a moment.
 Repeat 10–15 times.

 On all fours, hold the spine straight and then bend it to one side, drawing the hips toward the ribs.
 Hold the bend briefly, and then repeat the exercise on the other side.
 Repeat the whole exercise 10–15 times.

-People should seek emergency medical attention if they experience:
+People should seek emergency medical attention if:

 - numbness is present around the pelvic area